Jump to:

 Supplemental assessment tools

-Performing diagnostic injections (local anesthetic with or without steroid) with appropriate relief of pain (greater than/equal to 50-75%) twice helps to localize pain to the SI peri- or intra-articular region.
-This can be performed in preparation for further local blocks or more definitive treatment with lateral branch neurotomy or SIJ fusion surgery.
+Performing diagnostic injections (local anesthetic with or without steroid) with appropriate relief of pain (greater than or equal to 50-75%) can help to localize pain to the SI peri- or intra-articular region.
+This can be performed in preparation for further local blocks or more definitive treatment with lateral branch neurotomy or SI joint fusion surgery.

 Early predictions of outcomes

-Factors associated with improved outcomes in musculoskeletal pain include: less anxiety, stronger belief in personal control, less belief in consequences, less pain, less fatigue, higher level of education, and male gender.
-Psychiatric comorbid conditions are also associated with decreased therapeutic efficacy after interventional pain techniques.31,32
+Factors associated with outcomes in musculoskeletal pain include: anxiety, belief in personal control, mood, coping style, fatigue, education level, and gender.
+Psychiatric comorbid conditions are also associated with decreased therapeutic efficacy after interventional pain techniques.23,24

 Environmental

-Lower back pain is commonly associated with poor ergonomics and work place related exposures, particularly physical work.
-Lifting heavy objects and carrying at an awkward position are strongly associated with lower back pain.
-Additional work place factors include: work place psychosocial stressors, such as time pressure, conflicts with co-workers and superiors, and general irritability and strain related to work activities.
-Poor diet, minimal exercise, resultant obesity, lower socioeconomic status, and generally unfavorable attitude toward health status are associated with higher pain levels and rate of disability.33
+Low back pain is commonly associated with poor ergonomics and workplace-related exposures, especially physical labor.
+Lifting heavy objects without external support, such as a brace, or with poor posture, is strongly associated with low back pain.
+Additional workplace factors include: psychosocial stressors, time pressure, pressure to contribute positively, and conflicts with co-workers and superiors.
+Poor diet, minimal exercise, obesity, lower socioeconomic status, and unfavorable attitudes towards health status are associated with higher pain levels and rate of disability.25

 Social role and social support system

-A sense of social and emotional support is reported to have a relevant interaction with participation in activities of daily living.
-Avoidance behaviors developed in response to pain frequently lead to increased levels of pain, depression, and disability.33 Depression is also common among patients with lower back pain and is associated with worse outcomes.
-Higher level of overall functional social support is associated with recovery from depression and less depressive symptoms.
-Patient self-reporting also indicates that tangible support is rated as “helpful”, particularly when provided by family members and physical therapists.34,35
+A sense of social and emotional support is reported to have a positive impact on participation in activities of daily living.
+Avoidance behaviors developed in response to pain frequently lead to increased levels of pain, depression, and disability.25 Higher levels of overall functional social support are associated with recovery from low back pain and other associated symptoms.
+Patient self-reporting also indicates that tangible support is rated as “helpful,” particularly when provided by family members and physical therapists.26, 27

-Lower back pain is the leading cause of worldwide productivity loss and the lead cause of years living in disability in over 100 countries with an economic burden of $100 billion in the United States alone.36 Lower back pain, particularly in the chronic setting, is often associated with motor vehicle accidents, workplace injuries, disability compensation, and various other medicolegal concerns.
-Appropriately assessing pain pathophysiology, setting realistic outcome goals, and addressing patients’ social and emotional concerns related to the functional status of their pain are effective techniques to ethically treat non-radicular, non-malignant lower back pain.37,38
+Low back pain is the leading cause of worldwide productivity loss and the lead cause of years living in disability in over 100 countries, with an economic burden of $100 billion in the United States alone.28 Low back pain, particularly in the chronic setting, is often associated with motor vehicle accidents, workplace injuries, disability compensation, and various other medicolegal concerns.
+Appropriately assessing pain pathophysiology, setting realistic outcome goals, and addressing patients’ social and emotional concerns related to the functional status of their pain are effective techniques to ethically treat non-radicular, non-malignant low back pain.29,30

 Rehabilitation Management and Treatments